-Mississippi State University’s College of Veterinary Medicine and its Department of Basic Sciences have made a significant discovery in destroying a strain of feline coronavirus.
+Mississippi State University’s College of Veterinary Medicine and its Department of Comparative Biomedical Sciences have made a significant discovery in destroying a strain of feline coronavirus.

 Doing their part to develop and test scientific responses to the COVID-19 pandemic, the MSU CVM microbiology faculty members’ research reveals that the substance studied effectively kills the coronavirus that causes Feline Infectious Peritonitis.
 FIP is an incurable viral disease occurring in wild and domestic cats.